 - Cinnamon: Gives a nice warm spice to the cake.

 - Sugar: I like to use natural cane sugar to sweeten the batter.
-Regular granulated works well too.
+Regular white sugar works well too.

 - Eggs: Binds the cake batter together.
 Use large, room temperature eggs.